US deports about 50 Haitians to nation hit with gang violence, ending monthslong pause in flights

 He promised to call when he arrived but hadn’t done so by early evening.

 Joseph lived in the U.S more than 20 years and has a 7-year-old U.S. citizen daughter with another woman.
-He was deported in 2005 after losing an asylum bid that his attorney, Philip Issa, said was a result of poor legal representation at the time.
-Issa has been trying to reopen the case.
+He had a deportation order dating from 2005 after losing an asylum bid that his attorney, Philip Issa, said was a result of poor legal representation at the time.
+Though Joseph wasn’t deported previously, his lawyer was seeking to have that order overturned.

 Joseph was convicted of theft and burglary, and ordered to pay restitution of $270, Issa said.
 He has been detained since last year.